JoshuaKGoldberg/create/packages/create/README.md

 👉 See **[create.bingo](https://create.bingo)**.

-`create` is a new scaffolding engine for describing repository templates.
+Bingo is a new scaffolding engine for describing repository templates.
 It's like a modern version of [Yeoman](https://yeoman.io), but:

 - **Composable**: Individual blocks in your templates can be mix-and-matched together
 - **Testable**: Each layer of your templates can be individually unit or end-to-end tested
 - **Type-Safe**: Fully typed from the ground up, including [Zod](https://zod.dev)-based options schemas

-`create` also provides scaffolding to turn templates into a repository generator akin to a `create-next-app` or `create-typescript-app`.
+Bingo also provides scaffolding to turn templates into a repository generator akin to a `create-next-app` or `create-typescript-app`.

 👉 See **[create.bingo](https://create.bingo)**.

 ## Status

-`create` is early stage.
+Bingo is early stage.
 It runs well but its APIs are still in flux.
 Please try it out and report any issues on GitHub!
 🙏